-As I always read articles written by Vivek, this article is simply great.
-Where he explains difference between Innovative Entrepreneurs and Replicated Entrepreneurs.
-As I feel replicated Entrepreneurs with innovative thought process to grow their business more than average percentage in the same Industry would be considered as Innovative entrepreneur simply because replicated entrepreneur not only replicated the business model from existing methodologies but he put his innovation in shaping the business with risk and grown the business more than an average percentage in the same industry.
-This makes that Entrepreneur as Innovative.
-In Vivek’s Example below, Jaipur rugs such as rug making is traditional business with replicated model but the innovation came from the implementing the frame work and making it successful and grow the business more than average in the industry.
+As I always read articles written by Vivek this article is simply great.
+Where he explains difference between Innovative Entrepreneurs and Replicated Entrepreneurs As I feel replicated Entrepreneurs with innovative thought process to grow their business more than average percentage in the same Industry would be considered as Innovative entrepreneur simply because replicated entrepreneur not only replicated the business model from existing methodologies but he put his innovation in shaping the business with risk and grown the business more than average percentage in the same industry.
+This makes that Entrepreneur as Innovative in Vivek’s Example below jaipur rugs such as rug making is traditional business with replicated model but the innovation came from the implementing the frame work and making it success and grow the business more than average in the industry.

 by Vivek Wadhwa on Mar 6, 2010

 My last post triggered some interesting debates in the blogosphere about whether entrepreneurs were a product of nature or could be nurtured.
 It’s not black or white.
 People are a product of their upbringing and education.
 Average humans can achieve extraordinary feats when they really try.
 I’ll concede that, like some great athletes, some great entrepreneurs may have something different about them that gives them a special advantage (this is a topic that I am presently researching).
 But not every entrepreneur needs to reap the same fortune as Bill Gates or Mark Zuckerberg to qualify as a success.
 You can build a good lifestyle business that pays the bills, or that does good for the world, and be considered a successful entrepreneur.
 (And you’ll probably be happier and gain more respect than most billionaires do.)
 Entrepreneurship isn’t all about the IPO.